yutanagano/sceptr_publication_analyses/README.md

 # SCEPTR Publication Analyses

-This is a repository containing code that was used to generate the plots seen in the SCEPTR publication [insert link here].
+This is a repository containing code that was used to conduct the model analyses and generate the plots seen in the SCEPTR publication [insert link here].